 Let’s head inside now, but we’re not doing it from any of the major anchor stores.
 All of them have completely barricaded off their rear exits into the mall.
 The only way inside is to head back outside and walk around to the main mall entrances instead.

-The Mills is divided into six various themed sections called “neighborhoods,” though that’s now a flimsy concept with the current occupancy rate.
+The St. Louis Outlet Mall is divided into six various themed sections called “neighborhoods,” though that’s now a flimsy concept with the current occupancy rate.
 Upon entering the mall, your jaw will drop to see how empty the inside corridors are, void storefronts stretching as far as the eye can see.
-There are currently only fifteen stores left listed on the Mill’s website, and one of those was in the process of closing and moving out it’s stock as I toured.
+There are currently only fifteen stores left listed on the St. Louis Outlet Mall’s website, and one of those was in the process of closing and moving out it’s stock as I toured.

 As you would expect, foot traffic was minimal-to-dead.
 Aside from the very odd shopper and “waaaay too into it” mall-walkers, others tend to be curious wanderers from the movie theater taking in the current state of the mall.